buildsi/codegen/README.md

 ## TODO

  - I'm not sure how _Complex works (need help initializing them)
- - need to be able to print an int128 without an error
+ - pointers on type double seem to give me trouble (need help here too)
- - double pointers seem to give me trouble (need help here too)
+ - how to include int128/pointers in structs

 ### License